 If you are having sex and you are fertile, you should use a reliable method of contraception during and for some time after treatment.
-For example, there is a risk of miscarriage or birth defects in children conceived during or just after chemotherapy and some targeted therapies.
+Some chemotherapy and other cancer drugs may harm a developing baby, so it's important to avoid pregnancy during and for a time after treatment.